kennberg/node-uber-compiler/README.md

   * warningLevel - string used for Closure Compiler to control what warnings to output.
   * compileMode - string specifying the compile mode for Google Closure.
   * prettyPrint - boolean to toggle pretty formatting of JS output.
+  * endCallback - called when compilation of all resources completes.

 More info
 ======================